Covid-19 is not going away too soon. Nor are the effects it has had on our daily lives.

 Be open to adopting innovative solutions that solve problems.

 - Contactless biometric systems such as facial recognition will become the norm.
 Shift to process and technology changes that are practical, less risky, and make more ROI sense.

-- Facial recognition solutions with mask detection features will help enforce the use of masks among visitors and staff.
-VersionX offers a facial recognition attendance system that can also detect if a person is wearing a mask.
+- facial recognition system with mask detection features will help enforce the use of masks among visitors and staff.
+VersionX offers a facial recognition system that can also detect if a person is wearing a mask.
 It can be integrated to access control systems as well.